 RING THE BELL, New Mexico!

-Yesterday, alongside the New Mexico Department of Health (NMDOH), the Public Education Department (NMPED) announced plans to support the increased and expedited return for in-person learning across New Mexico’s schools.
-All New Mexico educators will be offered the COVID-19 vaccine before the end of March as a gateway to further expanding safe in-person learning with a goal of reaching full reentry as quickly as possible.
-Under the PED Reentry Guidance Document for full reentry, all students are eligible to return to the building each day.
-COVID-safe practices as outlined in the updated NMPED Toolkit are still in effect, and schools must practice social distancing to the greatest extent possible.
-In addition, music, choir, band, school sports, extracurricular programming, and other NMAA-sanctioned activities may resume at all schools, in accordance with COVID-safe practices and NMAA guidelines.
-As your school works to finalize plans, please know that you and your family may elect to keep your child(ren) in remote learning for the duration of the school year, if you so choose.
+The PED offers a variety of resources for families navigating the pandemic and students’ needs and options.
+Under the PED Reentry Guidance Document for full return, all students are eligible to attend classes in person.
+COVID-safe practices as outlined in the updated NMPED Toolkit are in effect, and schools must practice social distancing to the greatest extent possible.
+In addition, music, choir, band, school sports, extracurricular programming, and other NMAA-sanctioned activities must also adhere to COVID-safe practices and NMAA guidelines.
+You and your family may elect to keep your child(ren) in remote learning for the duration of the school year, if you so choose.
 Please visit the FAQs and our school reentry page for additional information.

 Canvas Resource Center for Parents & Families

 Has your child been using an online learning platform this year?
 Is it Canvas (aka the PED’s “LMS” or Learning Management System)?
 If so, and if you’re interested in learning more about it, check out the newly launched Family Resource Center!
 This Resource Center provides families with an introduction to Canvas, directions on how to create an account as a parent/guardian so you can ‘co-enroll’ in a course as an observer, and how to download and use the parent app to track students’ progress.